xuhaike/Hard-Instances-for-Popular-Approximate-Nearest-Neighbor-Search-Implementations/README.md

+This repository contains the implementations of the hard instances designed in our paper [Worst-case Performance of Popular Approximate Nearest Neighbor Search Implementations: Guarantees and Limitations](https://arxiv.org/abs/2310.19126) to appear in NeurIPS 2023

 # Data files for the two hard instances we present in our paper

 We provide the three data sets we construct for DiskANN, NSG, and HNSW algorithms described in our paper (Figure 2 and 4), for  $n=10^6$.
 The data sets for NSG and HNSW only differ in their format.
 These three datasets are in different binary formats compatible with their respective implementations （[DiskANN code link](https://github.com/microsoft/DiskANN), [NSG code link](https://github.com/ZJULearning/nsg), [HNSW code link](https://github.com/nmslib/hnswlib)）